-[DI009 trade name] are white to off-white, round, biconvex (rounded on top and bottom) tablet.
-The tablets have a break line on one side and plain on the other side.

-The tablet can be divided into two equal doses.
+[DI011 trade name] is white to off-white, round, uncoated, dispersible tablet.
+They are flat on the top and bottom with a bevelled edge.
+The tablets have 'C70' debossed (stamped into) one side and a break line on the other side.
+The break line can be used to divide [DI011 trade name] into equal doses.